Changes to CQS

 CQS members will be expected to demonstrate compliance with the CPMS from 1 May 2022 onwards.

 The Conveyancing Quality Scheme Toolkit is available to assist members with the CPMS.

 If you're already accredited against Lexcel, you'll already have met some of the CPMS that are required for CQS.

 Building the CQS community

-To continue building the CQS community, we'll start sharing best practice with the CQS accredited membership and will keep you updated on the work we are doing.
+To continue building the CQS community, we'll continue sharing best practice with the CQS-accredited membership and keep you updated on the work we're doing.

 We'll work on raising the profile of CQS to consumers and other key stakeholders in the residential conveyancing market to make sure current and prospective clients understand and value the CQS membership.

 Finally, we'll continue our engagement with lenders to make sure we're continually representing your views and interests.